embrace-io/embrace-docs/content/unity/integration/session-reporting.md

 Our SDK has three runtime modes:
 1. `Android` - in this mode Embrace logs to logcat.
 This mode is only activated if your build target is currently Android.
 1. `iOS` - in this mode Embrace logs to the system console.
 This mode is only activated in your build target is iOS.
 1. `Editor` - in this mode Embrace logs to the Unity console.
 This mode is active when you run inside the editor regardless of build target.
-Embrace only logs the actions would happen in this mode.
+Embrace only logs the actions it would perform.
 No data is uploaded while running in the editor.

 For all other build targets, the result of Embrace API calls are no-ops.
 You can make calls to the Embrace SDK in shared code, but on platforms like Windows or MacOS those calls will do nothing and no data is uploaded to Embrace.

 ## Add a start call

-Embrace does nothing until it's start method has been called.
-Find the place in your project where you initialize other 3rd party SDKs or some other good entry point and add the following code:
+Embrace does nothing until its start method has been called.
+Find the place in your project where you initialize other third party SDKs or some other good entry point and add the following code:

 ```C#
 Embrace.Instance.StartSDK();